aclark-buildouts/Zenoss-Buildout/README.rst

 Zenoss buildout
 ===============

-This buildout currently relies on a brew installed rrdtool and python.
+This buildout currently relies on a brew installed:
+    rrdtool
+    python
+    mysql